How to Add a Watermark to a PDF (Free, 2 Min)

 Genuinely free options include the browser-based PDF watermark tool (no account, no upgrade nag, no extra branding), open-source command-line tools like pdftk and qpdf, and the Foxit Reader free tier (which includes basic watermarking).
 For one-off personal use, any of these is fine.
 For repeated business use, the browser-based option is fastest because there's no install or learning curve.

 If you're watermarking documents containing sensitive content (legal, medical, financial), confirm the tool processes files locally in your browser rather than uploading them to a server.
-The browser-based PDF watermark tool does its work client-side, so the document never leaves your machine, which matters for compliance with HIPAA, GDPR, and similar privacy frameworks.
+The browser-based PDF watermark tool does its work client-side, so the document never leaves your machine β€” important for compliance with the HIPAA Privacy Rule's de-identification requirements and the EU General Data Protection Regulation Article 32 data-security obligations.

 Q: Can I add a watermark to only certain pages?